kuzzleio/kuzzle/doc/2/guides/main-concepts/5-realtime-engine/index.md

 The specified index and collection **must exist in the database** to receive database notifications.
 :::

-When changes occur on this collection (eg: document creation, modification or deletion), Kuzzle will send notifications to the corresponding subscribers.
+When changes occur on this collection (e.g. document creation, modification or deletion), Kuzzle will send notifications to the corresponding subscribers.

 First, we need to create the index and the collection and then subscribe to database notifications: